Skip to main content

 Now that you have a JSON file, you can convert it back to a human-readable format using the humanize command.
 This command will take the JSON file and output a narrative description of the syndrome or case definition.
 You can also choose the model and language for the output.

-Run osi humanize --help to see all options.
+Run opensyndrome humanize --help to see all options.

 Other JSON tools #